sxydh/epoh-win/README.md

 # What is EpohWin [\[中文\]](./README.chs.md)

-EpohWin is a cross-platform framework implemented in C#, designed to integrate the capabilities of browsers and system interfaces.
+EpohWin is a framework implemented in .NET Framework 4.7.2, designed to integrate the capabilities of browsers and system interfaces.

 ## What Can EpohWin Do